 Source: M. D. Lindheimer and A. I. Katz, Renal Function and Disease in Pregnancy.
 New York: Lea & Febiger, 1977.
-12: The Patient With Kidney Disease and Hypertension in Pregnancy

 Fig. 12-2.
 Transverse sonogram.
 The large echo-free mass (M) on the right corresponded to an enlarged, fluid containing mass, which was first discovered and subsequently became infected during pregnancy.
 The uterus is on the left, the placenta (P) is posterior.
 (From M. D. Lindheimer, A. I. Katz, Kidney Function and Disease in Pregnancy.
 New York: Lea & Febiger, 1977.
 Courtesy of J. D. Bowie, M.D.)